John Hopkins University specialists agree in the judgment: it is the first time in the world.

 We only know about him that he is a young veteran and his problem stemmed from an accident that occurred in 2010 in Afghanistan.
-He is the anonymous patient who received a complete transplant of penis, scrotum and lower abdomen tissues.
-And he is in excellent health: from the bulletins it seems that his new “graft” is also working properly.
+He is the anonymous patient who received a complete transplant of his penis, scrotum and lower abdomen tissue.
+And he is in excellent health: from the bulletins it seems that his new "graft" is also working properly.

 "After the penis transplant, the patient has nearly normal erections and the ability to reach orgasm," the researchers write.

 The operation, which took place last March, gave the anonymous patient great benefits for self-esteem: the transplant was the first in the world including not only the penis but all the surrounding tissues and systems.

 "When I regained consciousness after the operation, I felt like a reborn person, finally more serene," he said in a release of the time.